doroahn/doroahn.github.io/_pages/letters.md

 author_profile: true
 ---

 For a strong letter, you want to find someone who can speak about your strengths.
-Make sure that your letter writer knows you well and can talking about the strengths you want to highlight in your letter.
+Make sure that your letter writer knows you well and can talk about the strengths you want to highlight in your letter.

 Information needed